-While all custodians are expected to provide for the child’s education, support, medical care, and daily living costs, there may be additional financial support available to help with these expenses.
+All custodians are expected to provide for the child’s education, support, medical care, and daily living costs.
+However, financial support might be available to help with these expenses.

 - Custodians/guardians may apply for Temporary Assistance to Families (TANF) as well as a medical card for the child by contacting DCF at 1-888-369-4777 or www.dcf.ks.gov.

-- The child may also be eligible for the Permanent Custodianship Subsidy (PCS).
-Department for Children and Families (DCF) must approve if the child is eligible for guardianship/custodianship due to adoption not being a viable option.
+- The child also might be eligible for the Permanent Custodianship Subsidy (PCS).
+Department for Children and Families (DCF) must determine if the child is eligible for guardianship/custodianship due to adoption not being a viable option.
 In order to be eligible the child must be:

 - age 14 or older;

-- part of a sibling group with at least one child age 14 and over; and
+- part of a sibling group with at least one child age 14 or older, and siblings are placed together.

 - Custodians/guardians may request to become the payee for benefits on behalf of the child.
 Permanent custodianship/guardianship eligibility is determined by the child’s case management provider on a case-by-case basis.